Zilliqa/ZIP/zips/zip-3.md

 SSN verification involves the checks listed in the [Staking Proofs](#c-staking-proofs) section.

-Verification is initially performed during the handshake period between the Verifier and the SSN, which ends with the addition of the SSN (still inactive at this point) into the smart contract.

 After SSN activation, verification is done a maximum of `NUM_OF_RUNS_EACH_REWARD_CYCLE` times within the span of `NUM_OF_DSBLOCK_EACH_REWARD_CYCLE` DS epochs, with the verification runs done at randomized intervals.
 Each verification result is recorded within the smart contract (i.e., through the `alive_status` field).
 The Verifier tracks the number of verification runs performed during the current reward cycle, and this count is applied across all SSNs.

 After `NUM_OF_DSBLOCK_EACH_REWARD_CYCLE` DS epochs, the Verifier calls the smart contract to trigger the rewards distribution.